As Zynga impresses, rival mobile-gaming shop Jam City looks to list via SPAC – TechCrunch

 As Jam City notes in a release, the SPAC is “led by Emil Michael.”
 Michael is most famous for his time at Uber, where he served as chief business officer.
 He left the firm, as The New York Times wrote in 2014, after a board-called “investigation into [the company’s] culture and business practices” led to a “recommendation for Mr. Michael to exit Uber.”

-He’s the gentleman who floated the idea of funding a team to “dig up dirt” of Uber’s “critics in the media,” as Buzzfeed News reported in late 2014.
+He’s the gentleman who floated the idea of funding a team to “dig up dirt” on Uber’s “critics in the media,” as BuzzFeed News reported in late 2014.

 Regardless, we’re not here to go back through Uber and its various cultural messes.
 We’re here to dig into the Jam City SPAC deck to see if the company is similar to Zynga.
 Why do we want to know that?
 Because Zynga has done great in recent quarters, including posting record revenue and bookings in the first three months of 2021.